lunsdorf/lightpress/README.md

 ## Custom Data

-The request info object can be used to pass custom data down the handler chain.
-While it is technically possible to create a new info object whenever you pass it on to another handler, keep in mind, that the `sendResult` and `sendError` functions will always receive a reference the originally created object.
-Therefor, changes to info object that have been made after breaking reference will not be available inside these two functions.
+The request context object can be used to pass custom data down the handler chain.
+While it is technically possible to create a new context object whenever you pass it on to another handler, keep in mind, that the `sendResult` and `sendError` functions will always receive a reference the originally created object.
+Therefor, changes to request object that have been made after breaking reference will not be available inside these two functions and might break some 3rd-party packages that rely on using the same reference.

 ## Error Handling